 The Breakwater part of the front shore in Warreanpoint showcases the natural beauty of Carlingford Lough.
 Warrenpoint is the meeting point where the Mourne Mountains, Cooley Mountains and Carlingford Lough are showcased in one view.
 The profile of Fionn MacCumhail in the Cooley Mountains (according to the legend of Cloughmore Stone is best viewed along Warrenpoint Front Shore.

-In the Winter months do be careful along the Breakwater in extreme weather.
+In Winter months do be careful along the Breakwater, especially in extreme weather.

 Gannaway Rock